jbx-protocol/juice-docs-v2/docs/learn/risks.md

      🟢 <strong>Used productively</strong> this can be used to move a treasury into a totally custom environment, or to trusted upgraded versions of the protocol.<br/>

      🔴 <strong>Used maliciously</strong> this can be used to cut off a community of token holders from their treasury, create arbitrary unwanted and extractive behavior, or introduce smart contract bugs.<br/><br/>

-A project owner can also change the split allocations that are bound by the funding cycle's distribution limit at any time, unless the split was explicitly locked until a specified date during its creation.

 #### Undistributed reserved rate risk
 If a project enters a funding cycle with a different reserved rate than the preceding cycle while still having outstanding reserved tokens to distribute, the quantity of distributable tokens will change to reflect the new reserved rate.